 It is important that children try things out for themselves and learn to be positive about their successes and where they need to try harder.

 All members of the school staff take great care with the welfare and safety of the children and expect all pupils to behave in a safe and co-operative way.
-The school has a policy for Behaviour, which is available for any parent to read.
-(Please note reference will be made about behaviour and attendance on the written report you receive each year.)
+The school has a Therapeutic Behaviour Policy, which is available for any parent to read.

-The Behaviour Policy incorporates the Bullying Policy and the Anti-Racism Policy.
+The Therapeutic Behaviour Policy incorporates the Bullying Policy and the Anti-Racism Policy.